albar965/littlenavmap-manual/src/en/WEBSERVER.rst

 Port and other settings can be changed in options on page :ref:`options-web-server`.

-You need to adjust your router settings to access the *Little Navmap* webserver from the internet outside your local network.
+You need to adjust your router settings to access the *Little Navmap* web server from the internet outside your local network.
 Check out your router manual how to do this.
 In general you have to change the firewall settings to forward the port 8965 from the router to the computer running *Little Navmap*.